uviclibraries/rstudio/tidyverse-data-B.md

 #### <u>Task 3.1:</u> Read in your data set.

-data set file name: `Global_Superstore_Orders_2016.csv` (unless you changed the file name after downloading) through either of the following to ways:
+Data set file name: `Global_Superstore_Orders_2016.csv` through either of the following to ways:
-Name your variable: `purchaseData`

 To import: